markconroy/markie/sites/all/modules/contrib/metatag/README.txt

 * Support for the Feeds module for importing data from external data sources or file uploads.

+* Support for the Search API module for indexing of keywords.

 * Integrates with Devel_Generate, part of the Devel module, to automatically generate meta tags for generated nodes, via the Metatag:Devel submodule.

-* Integrates with Workbench Moderation (both v1 and v2) allowing meta tags on nodes to be managed through the workflow process.
+* Integrates with Workbench Moderation (v1) allowing meta tags on nodes to be managed through the workflow process; this custom support is not needed in Workbench Moderation v3 so the extra logic is automatically ignored.

-* The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.
+* The Transliteration module (see below) is highly recommended when using image meta tags, e.g. og:image, to ensure that filenames are HTML-safe.

 * Adds an extra item to the "Flush all caches" menu for the Admin Menu module, allowing for a quick way to clear the Metatag module's custom caches.